Richard "Dick" Swete Founder of the Serapis Project

 Dr. Chantal Radimilahy

-Archaeologist and director at the Instituut de Civilisations /Musee d'art et d' Archeology of the University of Antananarivo
+Director of Instituut de Civilisations /Musee d'art et d' Archeology of the University of Antananarivo

 Dr. Radimilahy is an integral part of the Serapis Project.
 She has been a part of the project since the beginning.
 She was invited by the Cotsen Institute of Archaeology at UCLA to speak about the findings of the Serapis Project in April 2000.
 Dr. Radimilahy is a senior lecturer in Archaeology at the University in Madagascar.
 In addition, she works full time at the University Museum, undertaking archaeological research in many parts of the islands, and ensures the preservation of the archaeological collection.
 Dr. Radimilahy has bachelors in history and a master's degree in Archaeology from University of Madagascar.
 Also she holds a Ph.
 D in archaeology from Uppsala University in Sweden where she concentrated in her research about an ancient Swahili town in Northwestern Madagascar.
 In Paris Sorbonne, Dr. Radimilahy, prepared a Doctoral thesis about ancient iron metallurgy in Madagascar.